CPF at 55 Singapore 2026: Withdrawal and CPF LIFE Payouts

 - Basic: Higher early payouts, lower late payouts.
 You must choose before age 70; if you don't, Standard is applied automatically.

-How to Maximize Your Withdrawal and Payout
+How to Maximise Your Withdrawal and Payout

 1. Top up your RA to ERS After the RA is created at 55, you can top it up (using OA savings or cash) to the ERS (S$440,800 for 2026).
-This doubles the CPF LIFE payout vs FRS.
+This roughly doubles the CPF LIFE payout vs FRS.

 2. Defer CPF LIFE start If you have other income between 65 and 70 (rental, part-time work, savings), deferring CPF LIFE gives you significantly higher monthly income for life.